matthew-pm/pmdt-practical/pmdt-fe/README.md

 # PMDT FE Practical
 This starter uses [Parcel](https://parceljs.org/), a zero config build tool.
-By default it handles transpiling and bundling languages such as Sass, and JavaScript.
+By default it handles compiling and bundling languages such as Sass and JavaScript.

 ## Getting Started